leonardoward/space-invaders-pic-proteus/README.md

 </p>

 ## Buttons
-The buttons used were the push buttons of proteus in pull-up configuration
+The buttons used were three push buttons native of proteus in pull-up configuration, two of them for lateral movement and the other one to shoot.

 ![image](https://user-images.githubusercontent.com/28768293/126905713-e26a1e39-a2d3-4375-ba1e-27bcb0c8c7eb.png)